andkov/hsif-2019-data-analysis/README.md

 # Managing Data Analysis in RStudio using Project-Oriented workflow
-Workshop at the 2019 cohort retreat for the Health System Impact Fellowship
+Workshop at the 2019 cohort retreat for the Health System Impact Fellowship, Toronto, November 26-29, 2019.

 ## Abstract